Alex-q-z/alex-q-z.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I'm a second-year at the College of the University of Chicago.
+I am currently a second-year undergraduate student studying Mathematics and Computer Science at the University of Chicago.
+Besides Mathematics and Computer Science, I am broadly interested in Economics, History, Art History, and the study of different cultures and languages.

 News
 ======
 ------
-No news at the moment.
-Check again later.
+06/17/19 This summer I'll be a student researcher at Argonne National Laboratory, working with Dr. Mark Hereld at the Mathematics and Computer Science (MCS) Division.

 Contact
 ======